Michael Gowan/CNN Underscored

 • Standards Support (Dolby Vision/HDR/CG): We noted if each of these standards was available on each TV and compared the quality of each mode among TVs.

-• Overall: For the overall picture quality, we put each TV through an abundance of content, including “Oppenheimer,” “Barbie,” “Dune,” “Avatar: The Way of Water,” “John Wick 4,” “Ahsoka,” “Loki,” “Avengers: Infinity War,” “Ted Lasso,” various professional and college sports, and countless others.
+• Overall: For the overall picture quality, we put each TV through an abundance of content, including “Oppenheimer,” “Barbie,” “Dune,” “Avatar: The Way of Water,” “John Wick 4,” “Ahsoka,” “Loki,” “Avengers: Infinity War,” “Ted Lasso,” various professional and college sports and countless other media.

 Sound quality